nchain-innovation/utxo-as-a-service/docs/Project.md

 * Restart the thread if it stops/disconnects
 * On getting tx we could check to see if the output is spent or not

 * tag correct height on blocks as they arrive?
+    * update the database to have the correct block height
+        * update blocks
+        * update tx